 - The landing page template for linking ads and talking about course descriptions, curriculum, and more.

 - Support for a large collection of payment gateways including 2Checkout, Authorize.net, and Stripe.

 - The core LMS plugin is free, so you have the opportunity to make a simple, yet in-depth online course.
-You might spend around $50 on a theme and around $30 on a payment gateway integration.
-The good part about this is that you won’t be stuck paying a yearly recurring fee.
+You might spend some money on a theme and a payment gateway integration.
+The upside to this is that you won’t be stuck paying a yearly recurring fee.

 - Allows for multiple instructors, where two or three teachers manage one course.